 Coming in handy in small or large places, these conditioning units are used about everywhere from garages to commercial areas.
-They carry the ability to cool any place effectively in a very short time.
-Cost-effective products, owning one of these conditioners come in handy.
+They carry the ability to cool any place efficiently in a short time.
+Cost-effective products, owning one of these ACs come in handy.

 Two hose conditioner could be modified into a single vent conditioner anytime.
-They are said to be bulkier in comparison, but more effective, due to the presence of two hoses instead of one.
-Although the one vent conditioners are comparatively cheaper.
+They are said to be bulkier in comparison, but more useful, due to the presence of two hoses instead of one.
+Although the one vent AC is comparatively cheaper.

 In single vent machines, one pipe is vented to the outside of the conditioner.
 The unit contains a compressor/condenser that is cooled with air.
 This air is taken from inside the room itself.
 The other type of conditioner also has a hose, which is also known as the exhaust hose.
 This vents out the air after it has cooled the condenser.

-On the other hand, conditioner units with two hoses contain a condenser which is cooled by drawing air from outside, through just one of the hoses.
-The second hose expels exhaust outside.
-These types of conditioners have two hoses vented to the outside of it.
+On the other hand, AC units with two hoses contain a condenser which is cooled by drawing air from outside, through just one of the tubes.
+The second tube expels exhaust outside.
+These types of machines have two hoses vented to the outside of it.

 For users who have a small place to cool, the single vent machine could be their pick.
 That would allow them to maneuver the conditioner from time to time too.
-If you have a large space to cool, you should probably opt for the dual vent portable air conditioner.
+If you have ample space to cool, you should probably opt for the dual vent AC unit.
 Despite being heavier and consuming more energy, it will work more efficiently for the larger spaces.

-One of the types of conditioners is the two vents portable conditioning unit.
+One of the types of ACs is the two vents portable conditioning unit.
 As the name suggests, these appliances have two venting hoses.
-They are generally bigger and noisier, compared to the single hose portable conditioners.
+They are generally bigger and noisier, compared to the single tube AC units.

-Double vent portable conditioners include a number of features, some of which are as follows:
+Double vent portable conditioners include some features, some of which are as follows:

 - There are up to five types of operational modes: automatic, fan, dehumidifier, energy-conserving and heat.
 The dehumidifier option dehumidifies the air in the room without cooling.
 The fan mode circulates air in the room and allows up to four fan speeds to choose from.